-Accessible document storage services remove those concerns related to the storage of files and offer a lot more freedom to share and access documents anywhere in the world.
+Accessible free online document storage services remove those concerns related to the storage of files and offer a lot more freedom to share and access documents anywhere in the world.
 Cloud storage has made it easier to collaborate and work online, helping many companies to adopt remote or hybrid working models.

 This is probably why 77% of business owners want to be able to access files remotely.
 And why 29% of large enterprises and 37% of SMBs used more cloud storage services than planned in 2020 because of COVID-19.

 Many free online document storage services available today offer free storage after simply signing up.
 So you immediately get ease of access and solid security.
 That’s why we’ve compiled a list of the best free cloud storage products that you can use to save files online.